1. Why do we collect personal data?

 - The ability to apply for jobs on SGJ using your uploaded CV.

-- Solent Futures' staff at Southampton Solent University can view your CV.
+- Solent Futures' staff at Solent University can view your CV.
 If your CV is not set to be hidden from employers, staff may view your CV and could make recommendations for jobs that you could be suited to.
 This in no way guarantees your success when applying for any opportunity however it will enable staff to put you forward for relevant jobs, with your permission.

 5. How do the different services available through the SGJ website use my data?